White supremacy: Australia and New Zealand

 Fifty-one people died from two consecutive terrorist attacks at the Al Noor Mosque and the Linwood Islamic Centre by an Australian white supremacist carried out on March 15, 2019.
 The terrorist attacks have been described by Prime Minister Jacinda Ardern as "One of New Zealand's darkest days".
 On August 27, 2020, the shooter was sentenced to life without parole.

+In 2016, there was a rise in debate over the appropriateness of the naming of Massey University in Palmerston North after William Massey, whom many historians and critics have described as a white supremacist.
+Lecturer Steve Elers was a leading proponent of the idea that Massey was an avowed white supremacist, given Massey "made several anti-Chinese racist statements in the public domain" and intensified the New Zealand head tax.
+In 1921, Massey wrote in the Evening Post: "New Zealanders are probably the purest Anglo-Saxon population in the British Empire.
+Nature intended New Zealand to be a white man's country, and it must be kept as such.
+The strain of Polynesian will be no detriment".
+This is one of many quotes attributed to him regarded as being openly racist.

 Ideologies and movements

 Supporters of Nordicism consider the "Nordic peoples" to be a superior race.
 By the early 19th century, white supremacy was attached to emerging theories of racial hierarchy.
 The German philosopher Arthur Schopenhauer attributed cultural primacy to the white race:

 The eugenicist Madison Grant argued in his 1916 book, The Passing of the Great Race, that the Nordic race had been responsible for most of humanity's great achievements, and that admixture was "race suicide".
 In this book, Europeans who are not of Germanic origin but have Nordic characteristics such as blonde/red hair and blue/green/gray eyes, were considered to be a Nordic admixture and suitable for Aryanization.

-In the United States, the groups most associated with the white supremacist movement are the Ku Klux Klan (KKK), Aryan Nations, and the White American Resistance movement, all of which are also considered to be antisemitic.
+In the United States, the groups most associated with the white-supremacist movement are the Ku Klux Klan (KKK), Aryan Nations, and the White American Resistance movement, all of which are also considered to be antisemitic.
 The Proud Boys, despite claiming non-association with white supremacy, have been described in academic contexts as being such.
-Many white supremacist groups are based on the concept of preserving genetic purity, and do not focus solely on discrimination based on skin color.
+Many white-supremacist groups are based on the concept of preserving genetic purity, and do not focus solely on discrimination based on skin color.
 The KKK's reasons for supporting racial segregation are not primarily based on religious ideals, but some Klan groups are openly Protestant.
 The 1915 silent drama film The Birth of a Nation followed the rising racial, economic, political, and geographic tensions leading up to the Emancipation Proclamation and the Southern Reconstruction era that was the genesis of the Ku Klux Klan.